nagmak/hermioneTwitterBot-LSH/README.md

-# hermioneTwitterBot-LSH
+## Hermione Granger Twitter Bot

-## A few important things to get everything started:
+### A few important things to get everything started:

 1. Create a new Twitter account and a new GoodReads account if you don't have them
 2. Enter the developer tools section for both sites